Litefoot

-Gary Paul Davis (born September 11, 1968), better known professionally as Litefoot, is an American business professional, actor, musician, and a citizen of the Cherokee Nation.
+Gary Paul Davis (born September 11, 1968), better known professionally as Litefoot, is a Native American (Cherokee Nation) rapper, actor, and businessman.
 He is the Executive Director of the Native American Financial Services Association (NAFSA), CEO of Davis Strategy Group and a member of the Forbes Finance Council.
 As an actor, he is known for his roles as Little Bear in the movie The Indian in the Cupboard, and Nightwolf in Mortal Kombat Annihilation.

 Early and personal life

 Litefoot was born in Upland, California, was raised in Tulsa, Oklahoma, and has lived in Seattle, Washington since 1997.
-He is of Cherokee descent on his father's side and of Chichimeca (northern Mexican indigenous) descent on his mother's side.
+He is of Cherokee descent on his father's side and of Chichimeca (northern Mexican Indigenous) descent on his mother's side.
 He is married to Carmen Davis, who serves as president of the Reach The Rez effort and is of the Makah, Yakama, and Chippewa Cree tribes.
 They have three sons, Quannah, Sequoyah, and Qwnuseia.